WNDT-CD: WNCT-CD and WNDT-CD (2018–present)

-Digital television
+Technical information

-Digital channel
+Subchannel

-In late November 2009, WEBR added MBC-D after Newton, New Jersey-based WMBC-TV dropped it in favor of a new network, CGN, a Korean Christian network that was later moved to 63.2 and is now a Sinovision English affiliate.
-A couple of weeks later, NY Radio Korea, an aural service, was added on 17-4.
+In late November 2009, WEBR added MBC-D after Newton, New Jersey–based WMBC-TV dropped it in favor of a new network, CGN, a Korean Christian network that was later moved to 63.2 and is now a Sinovision English affiliate.
+A couple of weeks later, NY Radio Korea, an aural service, was added on 17.4.

-Effective March 1, 2011, MBC-D programming was discontinued on 17-2.
-Replacing it is a slide reading "KTV 17.2" with audio from NY Radio Korea – the same as is carried on 17-4 – albeit slightly louder.
-The PSIP information still identifies 17-2 as MBCD.
+Effective March 1, 2011, MBC-D programming was discontinued on 17.2.
+Replacing it is a slide reading "KTV 17.2" with audio from NY Radio Korea—the same as is carried on 17.4—albeit slightly louder.
+The virtual channel information still identifies 17-2 as MBCD.

-In summer 2011, a fourth subchannel, 17-3, was added as GCN, replacing primary channel 17.1 as infomercials.
+In summer 2011, a fourth subchannel, 17.3, was added as GCN, replacing primary channel 17.1 as infomercials.
 However, as of January, the entire GCN programming was removed, leaving only two subchannels blank without audio.
 The KTV slide was discontinued with the KRB audio remaining.
-The same aural programming is replicated on 17-4.
+The same aural programming is replicated on 17.4.
 As of mid-2013, subchannels were removed, leaving only the main channel 17.1.
 Earlier that year, GCN programming returned to channel 17.3.
-Following the donation to WNET, UAN and GCN subchannel programming was replaced with its current affiliate MHz Worldview.
+Following the donation to WNET, UAN and GCN subchannel programming was replaced with MHz Worldview.
 Originally All Arts was supposed to air on WNDT-CD in late January, but it was picked up by WLIW as a fourth subchannel.

 Analog-to-digital conversion

-In August 2009, the station flash-cut to its present low-power DTV signal, and the call-sign suffix was changed to CD, reflecting the station's Class A status using digital transmission.
+In August 2009, the station flash-cut to a low-power DTV signal, and the call sign suffix was changed to CD, reflecting the station's Class A status using digital transmission.